simplewebrtc/recording-sample-app/README.md

 # SimpleWebRTC Recording Sample Client

 This example client is meant to demonstrate how to create a recording client for use with a SimpleWebRTC App.
-This app is based on the [https://github.com/simplewebrtc/simplewebrtc-talky-sample-app](SimpleWebRTC Sample App) but includes a tiny backend which is responsible for verifying access to the recording client.
+This app is based on the [SimpleWebRTC Sample App](https://github.com/simplewebrtc/simplewebrtc-talky-sample-app) but includes a tiny backend which is responsible for verifying access to the recording client.
 The verification step is important to prevent public access to your rooms.